p4ali/Notes/coursera/proglang.md

 val _ = x := (!x) +2 (* the content of the reference x refers to is now 3 *)
 val z = !x+1 (* z=4 *)
 ```

+## Type Inference
+Type inference (Figure out types not written down) is a very cool feature of ML.
+You almost never have to write down type.
+### statically typed language vs dynamically typed language
+* *statically typed language* meaning every binding has a type that is determined "at compile-time", i.e., before any part of the program run.
+The type-checker is a compile-time procedure that either accepts or rejects a program.
+Such language like Java,C and ML.
+* *dynamically typed language* meaning the type of a binding is NOT determinedd ahead of time and computations like bindng 42 to x and then treating x as a string WILL result in runtime ERRORs, language like Racket, Ruby, and Python.
+* Unlike Java and C, ML is *implicitly typed*, meaning programmers rarely need to write down the type of binding.
+The type-checker mus to be more sophiscated to *infer* (i.e., figure out) what the *type annotations* "would have been" had programmers writen all of them.

+## Modules and Signature